turingschool/waypoints/waypoints/vim_bare_minimum.md

    first lesson (It's the bare bare essentials: moving the cursor, editing a file, saving a file, deleting text, inserting text).
    On the first paper, write down all the things you learn as you go through vimtutor.
-5. Cheatsheet: After going through vimtutor, choose about 8 of the "most important" commands and write them on the other sheet of paper, that will be your cheatsheet.
+5. Cheatsheet: After going through the first lesson of vimtutor, choose about 8 of the "most important" commands and write them on the other sheet of paper, that will be your cheatsheet.
 6. The Keybinding Queue: